Skip to content

 9. Nigeria

 Nigeria is another new entrant on the list.
-One may wonder all the havoc caused by Boko Haram, the high levels of corruption, occasional fuel shortages and so forth.
+One may wonder at the havoc caused by Boko Haram, the high levels of corruption, occasional fuel shortages and so forth.
+However, Nigeria is actually one of the cheapest countries in Africa.

-From national parks with wide-open savannahs and towering mountains to a thriving Lagos nightlife, Nigeria is one of the cheapest countries to live and work
+From national parks with wide-open savannahs and towering mountains to a thriving Lagos nightlife, Nigeria is one of the cheapest countries to live and work in.
+Rents are 86 per cent more affordable than in the U.S. city of New York, and groceries are 64 per cent less.
+It’s also one of the countries that might offer the best tax benefits.

 World Position: 49